 Variables are additional information that GTM may need for your tag and trigger to work.
 Here are some examples of different variables.

-The most basic type of constant variable that you can create in GTM is the Google Analytics UA number (the tracking ID number).
+The most basic type of variable that you can create in GTM is the Google Analytics UA number (the tracking ID number).

 Those are the very basic elements of GTM that you will need to know to start managing tags on your own.